Kareem3laa2/Retail_Sales/README.md

-# 📈 Retail Sales Analytics Pipeline: Airflow, dbt & Docker Compose
+# 📈 Retail Sales Analytics Pipeline: Orchestrated with Airflow & dbt

-This project showcases a comprehensive **Data Engineering workflow** designed to ingest, transform, and model raw retail sales data.
-Leveraging **Apache Airflow** for robust orchestration and **dbt (Data Build Tool)** for modular SQL-based transformations, the pipeline constructs a structured data warehouse optimized for analytics.
-The entire environment is containerized using **Docker Compose** for easy setup and local development.
+This project delivers a production-ready **Data Engineering pipeline** that transforms raw retail sales data into analytics-ready insights.
+It combines the power of **Apache Airflow** for workflow orchestration and **dbt (Data Build Tool)** for modular, SQL-based transformations—built entirely within a containerized **Docker Compose** environment.

+The pipeline implements best practices in **modern data stack design**, including structured data modeling (star schema), automated scheduling, and end-to-end reproducibility.
+Ideal for both local development and cloud migration readiness.

 ---